Vishweshwar-satpute/Customer-Satisfaction/README.md

 ![enter image description here](https://raw.githubusercontent.com/Vishweshwar-satpute/Customer-Satisfaction/main/1.png)

-This project was created as a part of the INSAID projests.
+This project was created as a part of the INSAID projects.
 To predict customer is satisfied or not? based on the over-all flight-services provided to the customer.
 ### Inflight:
    wifi service, entertainment, Inflight service,